blackpainter/qos/docs/install/testnet/validator.md

 ## Get QOS Token

-To be a validator requires the operator to hold a certain amount of QOS testnet token, you can get some by using the [faucet](http://explorer.qoschain.info/freecoin/get).
+Becoming a validator requires the operator to hold a certain amount of QOS testnet token, you can get some by using the [faucet](http://explorer.qoschain.info/freecoin/get).

 1. Create account